Richard Barnfield: Publications

 In November 1594, in his twenty-first year, Barnfield published anonymously his first work, The Affectionate Shepherd, dedicated with familiar devotion to Penelope Rich, Lady Rich.
 This was a sort of florid romance, in two books of six-line stanzas, in the manner of Lodge and Shakespeare, dealing at large with the complaint of Daphnis for the love of Ganymede.
 As the author expressly admitted later, it was an expansion or paraphrase of Virgil's second eclogue Formosum pastor Corydon ardebat Alexin.

 Although the poem was successful, it did not pass without censure from the moral point of view because of its openly homosexual content.
 Two months later, in January 1595, Barnfield published his second volume, Cynthia, with certain Sonnets, and the legend of Cassandra, and this time signed the preface, which was dedicated, in terms which imply close personal relations, to William Stanley, 6th Earl of Derby.
 In the preface Barnfield distances himself from the homoeroticism of his previous work, writing that some readers "did interpret The Affectionate Shepherd otherwise than in truth I meant, touching the subject thereof, to wit, the love of a shepherd to a boy".
 He excuses himself by saying he was imitating Virgil.
 The new collection, however, also contained poems which were "explicitly and unashamedly homoerotic, full of physical desire", in the words of critics Stanley Wells and Paul Edmondson.
 The book exemplifies the earliest study both of Spenser and Shakespeare.
 Cynthia itself, a panegyric on Queen Elizabeth, is written in the Spenserian stanza, of which it is probably the earliest example extant outside The Faerie Queene.
+The last piece in the collection tells the story of the mythical Trojan prophetess Cassandra, who in Barnfield's poem, falls in love with Agamemnon after he sexually assaults her, and is then forced by Clytemnestra and Aegisthus to eat his corpse before facing her death.